 About Christina Chan

-I’m in the right place and I’m doing the right thing.
-My work comprises content marketing, ghostwriting, and contributing to various publications.
-I look forward to collaborating with you on your needs and helping to propel your business further towards success.
+If you’re a real estate or architecture agency/office and you’re looking for a new solution to a problem, I look forward to collaborating with you on your needs and helping to propel your business further towards success.